yurasong/yurasong.github.io/index.md

 I am a cancer biologist and bioinformatician, who is interested in understanding the secrets beneath cancer, especially squamous cell carcinoma and adenocarcinoma.
 Also, I am the one who is brave to dive into the unknown new world, and who could enjoy the adventure to find the new way who have not never tried.

-Currently I am in Belgium, as a PhD student having a role of full-bioinformatician.
+Currently I am in Belgium, as a PhD student having a role of bioinformatician and data analyst.

 I have various base of biology due to the several in-field experiences, especially population genomics, functional genomics, oncology, molecular biology and computational biology.
 These days, mainly I am interested in understanding the mechanism of cancer genomic landscape and designing the new medicines for cancer treatment.